CLU-MSCP/bedics/03-R_Environment/import.md

 1. All these require that R is going to the correct working directory (i.e., where your data lives).
 If you're working in an R Project then you're good to go unless you have a subfolder like in the second example where we direct it to the subfolder.

 2. You can use the `::` to designate the library to be loaded.
-In this case you don't have to do `library()` in an early chunk.
+In this case you don't have to do `library()` in an earlier chunk.
+An example can be seen in #9 where the `haven` library is loaded inline.

 <a href="#">Go to top</a>